khalinguy/Budget-App/README.md

 # Budget-App
-A budget application developing witi JS 💸💸💸
+A budget application developing with JS 💸💸💸

 # Stack